 Advanced Placement World History

-Rome wasn’t built in a day, but do you think you have what it takes to learn it in one?
-This is a college-level course and will require extensive reading by the student.
-We begin with the study of ancient Egypt and continue past the fall of the Berlin Wall into the Global War on Terror.
-Or is that the War on Global Terrorists?
-The focus of this course is the intensification of international contacts, and it is truly global in scope.
-It thus embraces ancient empires and city states in Europe, Asia, Africa, and Mesoamerica; the expansion of Islam; the Dark Ages and the Crusades; empires in China and India; Mongol dominance; the Renaissance, Reformation, and Scientific Revolution; European exploration, Spanish conquest of the Americas, and the Atlantic Slave Trade; Absolutism, the Enlightenment, and the American and French Revolutions; the spread of nationalism and industrialization; European dominance and global colonization; both World Wars, the Cold War and world-wide independence movements; and finally the new international system being created in the 21st Century.
-As a survey course it will focus on themes throughout history that serve as unifying threads, helping students to put what is particular about each period or society into a larger framework, and providing ways to make comparisons over time.
+As a survey course, this class focuses on themes throughout history that serve as unifying threads, helping students to put what is particular about each period or society into a larger framework and providing ways to make comparisons over time.
 These themes include the impact of interaction in and among societies; the relationship of change and continuity across the world; the impact of technology and demography on people and the environment; the importance of social and gender structures; the triumph and failures of cultural and intellectual developments; and changes in the functions and structures of political systems at home and abroad.
+The course covers 1200AD to the present.